 Reusable Bottles

 Water bottle filling stations are located throughout campus to encourage the community to fill reusable bottles as opposed to purchasing bottled water.
-Reusable cups and water bottles replace single-use plastics and use less energy, creating less pollution and, ultimately, fewer greenhouse gases.
-A map available online from MSU Infrastructure Planning and Facilities (IPF) allows Spartans to find a water bottle filling station: apps.gis.msu.edu/water-bottle-filling-station.
-Please note you cannot refill containers in residential dining halls and retail locations.
+See the map available online from MSU Infrastructure Planning and Facilities (IPF) to locate water bottle filling stations: apps.gis.msu.edu/water-bottle-filling-station.
+You cannot refill containers in residential dining halls and retail locations.

 Food Donations